BOB REHAK, Associate Professor

 FMST 090 Senior Capstone

-1 production course (FMST 002: Digital Production Fundamentals; FMST 011: Advanced Digital Production; FMST 015: Screenwriting; a hybrid critical studies/production class numbered 30-39; or an approved course taken at another institution or in another department).
+1 production course.
+The department strongly suggests FMST 002: Digital Production Fundamentals.
+Students may also take FMST 011: Advanced Digital Production; FMST 015: Screenwriting; a hybrid critical studies/production class numbered 30-39; or an approved course taken at another institution or in another department).

-1 course that offers historical depth in a national or transnational cinema tradition (FMST 21 or FMST 22, any class numbered 50-60, FMST 21, FMST 22, or approved abroad courses).
+1 course that offers historical depth in a national or transnational cinema tradition (generally: any class numbered 50-60, FMST 21, FMST 22, or approved abroad courses).

 Remaining courses and seminars should be selected to achieve breadth and depth in the discipline and balance between critical studies and production courses.
 Courses in a major may include no more than three approved credits drawn from film and media offerings at Bryn Mawr, Haverford, or the University of Pennsylvania; courses in the discipline taken abroad or at other U.S. institutions; or approved offerings from other Swarthmore departments and programs.

 To be accepted as a major, students must have completed FMST 001 and have completed or be currently enrolled in at least one additional FMST course.
-Haverford and Bryn Mawr students may apply for the Swarthmore major only after consulting with advisers at Swarthmore as well as their home institution.
+Haverford students may apply for the Swarthmore major only after consulting with advisers at Swarthmore as well as their home institution.
 Bryn Mawr students are not currently able to major in FMST at Swarthmore College, and should consult with their advisors about options available to them at Bryn Mawr College.